 8. DevOps

 Applications frequently have security vulnerabilities.
-With the purpose of ensuring that applications are safe from the outset, an increasing number of businesses are incorporating a security focus into the DevOps phase of their processes for developing software.
+To ensure that applications are safe from the outset, many businesses are incorporating a security focus into the DevOps phase of their processes for developing software.

 9. Threat recognition

 Know your opponent.
 Becoming a more effective cyber security analyst can be achieved by keeping up to date with the threat environment.
-To lessen and eliminate risks or hazards, cyber security professionals use education about security awareness.
+Cybersecurity professionals use education about security awareness to lessen and eliminate risks or hazards.
 These efforts are designed to help people understand their role in preventing information security breaches.
-Those who receive thorough security awareness training understand how to use good cyber hygiene, are aware of the risks associated with illegal activity, and can spot cyber-attacks.
+Those who receive thorough security awareness training understand how to use good cyber hygiene, know the risks associated with illegal activity, and can spot cyber-attacks.

 10. Regulatory principles

-A company’s cyber security must shield it from intrusion, theft and loss, while still abiding by industry rules.
-Knowledge of the General Data Protection Regulation (GDPR) can be beneficial if you work for a firm that conducts business globally.
+A company’s cyber security must shield it from intrusion, theft, and loss while still abiding by industry rules.
+Knowledge of the General Data Protection Regulation (GDPR) can be beneficial if you work for a global business.
 Knowledge of the Health Insurance Portability and Accountability Act (HIPAA) is a requirement for cyber security analysts working in the healthcare sector.
-Moreover, certain US states adhere to their own privacy regulations.
+Moreover, certain US states adhere to their privacy regulations.

 Top five workplace skills

 Cyber security relies heavily on verbal and textual communication.
 You might be asked to explain technical concepts to executives or members of legal departments if they do not come from a tech-savvy background.
-Additionally, you could be expected to write incident reports in which you must concisely and accurately outline what you achieved.
+Additionally, you could be expected to write incident reports concisely and accurately outline what you achieved.

 As a cyber security analyst, you will likely be expected to collaborate with other security teams or other cyber security professionals within or outside your organization.
-You might also need to cooperate with the administrative, IT and PR teams inside your company, and also share your findings with other businesses and those within the cyber security sector.
+You might also need to cooperate with your company’s administrative, IT, and PR groups and share your findings with other businesses and those within the cybersecurity sector.

 3. Risk management

-Your ability to take into account all possible bad outcomes, assess the degree of risk, and calculate the potential effects provides you with the ability to focus your efforts on the areas that will have the most impact.
+Your ability to consider all possible bad outcomes, assess the degree of risk, and calculate the potential effects allows you to focus on the areas with the most impact.

 4. Adaptability